apollo

 About Cefofen-3 GM Injection 1's

-Cefofen-3 GM Injection 1's belongs to the group of medicines called antibiotics used to treat various bacterial infections such as respiratory tract (lungs) infection, urine infection, blood infection, meningitis (inflammation of the brain and spinal cord), gonorrhoea (sexually transmitted disease), skin, abdominal, bone, and joint infections.
-Bacterial infections are caused due to the multiplication of harmful bacteria inside or on the body.
-Infectious or harmful bacteria can make you sick and reproduce quickly in your body.
-These harmful bacteria produce chemicals known as toxins, which can damage tissue and make you sick.
-Cefofen-3 GM Injection 1's does not work against infections caused by the virus, including cold and flu.
+Cefofen-3 GM Injection 1's is a combination medicine used to treat various bacterial infections such as respiratory tract (lungs) infection, urinary infection, blood infection, meningitis (inflammation of the brain and spinal cord), gonorrhoea (sexually transmitted disease), skin, abdominal, bone, and joint infections.
+Bacterial infections are caused by the multiplication of harmful bacteria inside or on the body.

-Before starting Cefofen-3 GM Injection 1's, please inform your doctor if you have any allergy (against any antibiotic), kidney or liver problems.
-Do not take Cefofen-3 GM Injection 1's on your own as self-medication may lead to antibiotic-resistance in which antibiotics fail to act against specific bacterial infections.
-Consult your doctor before taking Cefofen-3 GM Injection 1's if you are pregnant or planning for pregnancy.
-Avoid taking Cefofen-3 GM Injection 1's if you are breastfeeding as Cefofen-3 GM Injection 1's may pass into breast milk.
-Avoid alcohol consumption while taking Cefofen-3 GM Injection 1's to prevent unpleasant side-effects.
+Inform your doctor if you have any allergy (against any antibiotic), kidney or liver problems.
+Consult your doctor before taking Cefofen-3 GM Injection 1's if you are pregnant or planning a pregnancy.
+Avoid taking Cefofen-3 GM Injection 1's if you are breastfeeding, as Cefofen-3 GM Injection 1's may pass into breast milk.

 Uses of Cefofen-3 GM Injection 1's